 On April 19, 2010, we entered into an offer letter with Mr. Loebbaka to serve as our Vice President of Worldwide Sales, on an at-will basis.
 The offer letter provides for an initial annual base salary of \$225,000 per year.
-The letter also provides for a proposed initial stock option grant to purchase up to 244,182 shares of our common stock, subject to approval of our board of directors.
+The letter also provides for a proposed initial stock option grant to purchase up to 2,217,182 shares of our common stock, subject to approval of our board of directors.
 The letter indicates Mr. Loebbaka's eligibility for incentive compensation of up to \$145,000 during his first twelve months of employment based on completion of sales targets and reimbursement of up to \$50,000 in qualified relocation expenses.
 The letter also indicates Mr. Loebbaka's general eligibility for annual variable pay based on completion of performance objectives, stock option grants and long-term incentives.
 The letter further provides that in the event that we terminate Mr. Loebbaka's employment without Cause prior to the twelve month anniversary of his first day of employment, Mr. Loebbaka would receive the following severance benefits; three months' base salary and three months' health benefit insurance premiums paid out over the three month severance period on our normal payroll dates.
-Our obligation to provide these severance benefits to Mr. Loebbaka in the event of the termination of his employment following a change in control in the scenarios described below.
+Our obligation to provide these severance benefits expired in April 2011.
+In June 2011, we entered into a change in control agreement with Mr. Loebbaka that provides for the payment of severance benefits to Mr. Loebbaka in the event of the termination of his employment following a change in control in the scenarios described below.
 This agreement superseded the severance provisions contained in Mr. Loebbaka's original offer letter.